sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 experiment, whereas small values of χ² imply that it is actually done pretty well.
-Therefore, a pretty sensible strategy would be to say there is some critical value such that if χ² is bigger than the critical value we reject the null, but if χ² is smaller than this value we retain the null.
+Therefore, a pretty sensible strategy would be to say there is some critical value such that if χ² is bigger than the critical value we reject the null, but if χ² is smaller than this value we retain *H*\ :sub:`0`.
 In other words, to use the language we introduced in chapter :doc:`../Ch09/Ch09_HypothesisTesting` the χ²-goodness-of-fit test is always a **one-sided test**.
 Right, so all we have to do is figure out what this critical value is.
 And it is pretty straightforward.
 If we want our test to